alexfernandez/loadtest/doc/tcp-sockets.md

 since it's directly speaking with the Node.js core;
 we can try reducing the message size (not sending all headers) but it doesn't seem to do much.
-So we center on the `this.connect()` call.
+So we center on the `this.connect()` call, which we can reduce to less than a µs.
 Then we repeat again on the `finishRequest()` call to see if we can squeeze another microsecond there.

 After some optimizing and a lot of bug fixing we are back to **68 krps**:

 ```
-node bin/loadtest.js http://localhost:7357/ --tcp --cores 1
+$ node bin/loadtest.js http://localhost:7357/ --tcp --cores 1
 [...]
 Effective rps:       68466
 ```